FIVE JEWELS OF WISDOM

 it simply returns to us in time and space what we put out in our thoughts,

 words and actions.
-If we show kindness and compassion to others then that
+If we show kindness and compassion to others, then that

-suffering or negative karma.
+negative karma.

-choices cause suffering to others, then that suffering will return to you.
+and choices cause suffering to others, then that suffering will return to you.

 Can you imagine the negative karma incurred by a terrorist who blows up